Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: Summary and Conclusion

 The dipolar exchange and quadrupolar effective interaction determine the ordering temperatures and the critical fields.
 When the latter increases the disordered regime shrinks and vanishes at a quantum critical endpoint.
-This situation corresponds closely to the one observed in \CR.
+This situation corresponds closely to the one observed in CeRh$_2$As$_2$.
 The interaction strengths may be characterized by dimensionless control parameters which are rather asymmetric (small for dipolar exchange and sizable but subcritical $(< 1)$ for quadrupolar interaction).
 This points to the fact that the zero-field AF order is driven by the $\Gamma_7^{(1)}$ ground state moments and FIQ order by the field induced moments due to $\Gamma_7^{(1)}-\Gamma_6$ mixing.
-If the quadrupolar control parameter would be above critical $(>1)$ the quadrupolar order would likewise appear as self-induced order already at zero field as observed e.g. in the $J=\frac{7}{2}$ compound \YB.
-The near equality of the two critical fields, i.e., the stability of the quantum critical endpoint may be obtained along aline in a sizable region of the control parameter plane.
-The experimental verification of the proposed scenario of order parameters requires a diagnosis of the ordered phases by various means like neutron diffraction in external field, NMR experiments as well as resonant x-ray scattering.
-To map out the phase boundary in the high field regime with increased $T_{cr}$ ultrasonic and resistivity measurements in pulsed fields may be suitable.
+If the quadrupolar control parameter would be above critical $(>1)$ the quadrupolar order would likewise appear as self-induced order already at zero field as observed e.g. in the $J=\frac{7}{2}$ compound YbRu$_2$Ge$_2$.
+The near equality of the two critical fields, i.e., the stability of the quantum critical endpoint may be obtained along a line in a sizable region of the control parameter plane.